 Successful implementation of flexible/agile working needs the workforce to feel engaged and part of the solution.

-Our proven methodology of face to face engagement and unique activity based analysis & survey tools cover the entire workforce, opening up channels of communication for their feedback.
+Our proven methodology of detailed stakeholder engagement and unique activity based analysis & survey tools cover the entire workforce, opening up channels of communication for their feedback.

 From this we are able to determine how the workplace is to be designed, how new ways of working can be introduced to optimise the space and develop a programme of change activities which enables the workforce to embrace the new environment and realise the associated business benefits.